LuminarLight/jak-project/README.md

 - Create and use particles.
 - Somehow make textures work if tpage is wrong/missing.
 - Find a way to extend/append game-cnt.
+- Currently the game crashes when you return to Yosemite after already having visited it once in the same session.
+We need to make this not happen.

 ### Credits
 - [LuminarLight](https://github.com/LuminarLight): Lead, coding, research.